Abdelrahman-tlayjeh/intensive_animation_on_web/README.md

 # intensive_animation_on_web
-Final Project for Web programming 1 course focusing on animations using javascript/jquery
+The final Project of Web programming 1 course, focusing on animations using javascript/jquery.